The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 5. |

-Answer: Yes.
-Courses about teaching literacy, science, math or social studies or other subjects that include teaching children under the age of five would be included.
+Yes.
+Courses about teaching literacy, science, math or social studies or other subjects to children under the age of five would be included.
 Courses that are solely about teaching children of kindergarten age or older would not be included.

 |